The work of bio-designers generates uncanny visions that can confront our deepest beliefs.

 Other designers are tackling synthetic biology, for instance

-Tuur van Balen with his Synthetic Immune System,
+Tuur van Balen with his Synthetic Immune System, based on

 re-engineered yeast.
 The field is under construction and many